text-gen/text-gen.com/_notes/2- Options/Commands/Code Blocks.md

 `````

 ## Using Text Generator Code Blocks
-- If you used any [[Context available for templates]], the code block will display it.
+- You can use any of [[01 Understanding Context|Context available for templates]], the code block will display it.
 - Click the **Create a new Template** button to convert the code block into a full-fledged Template.
 - Click the **Generate Text** button to run the code block through Text Generator.
 Generated text will be added at your cursor location.